 - All fonts must be embedded

-- Margins must be a minimum of 0.5” (13mm) from your final trim size on all sides.
+- Margins must be a minimum of 0.5” (13mm) from final trim size on all sides.
 This includes page numbers and non-bleeding text and art.
 We allow for a 1/16” (0.0625 in / 2 mm) variance in printing.
-If your text or images are too close to the trim edges, they could be cut in the printing and binding process, and nobody wants that.
+If text/ images are too close to the trim edges, they could be cut in the printing and binding process.

-- Spot Colors: B&W interior – Do not include spot colors or ICC (International Color Consortium) profiles and make sure all of your images are converted to grayscale
+- Spot Colors: B&W interior – Do not include spot colors or ICC profiles and all images should be converted to grayscale

-- Color interior – Must include CMYK images at 72 dpi (dots per inch) or higher.
+- Color interior: Must include CMYK images at/72ppi or higher.
+300ppi is recommended.
 CMYK value should not exceed 240%.
 Elements should not be built in “Registration”.
-All spot colors with or without transparencies must be converted to CMYK.
+All spot colors with/without transparencies must be converted to CMYK.

 - For revisions, the entire file must be re-uploaded.
 Partial pages cannot be accepted.

-- To ensure accuracy, use the IngramSpark custom cover template generator tool.
+- To ensure accuracy, use our custom cover template generator tool.
 Simply fill in the required fields and a custom template will be emailed to you.